jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 <img src="/assets/dl/l2.png" style="border:none;width:80%">
 </div>

-Add a non-linear function after a linear equation can enrich the complexity of out model.
-The common one are sigmoid, tanh and ReLU.
+Add a non-linear function after a linear equation can enrich the complexity of our model.
+These methods are usually call activation function.
+Common functions are sigmoid, tanh and ReLU.

 #### Sigmoid
-Sigmoid is one of the earliest function used in a deep network.
-Simoid is popular as an "on/off" gate.
+Sigmoid is one of the earliest function used in deep networks.
+Neverthless, its importance is gradually replaced by other functions like ReLU.
+Currently, sigmoid function is more popular as a gating function in LSTM/GRU (an "on/off" gate) to selectively remember or forget information.
-However, for other purpose, ReLU has mostly replaced the use of sigmoid.

 <div class="imgcap">
 <img src="/assets/dl/sigmoid.png" style="border:none;width:50%">
 </div>

 #### ReLU
-One of the popular non-linear function.
+ReLU is one of the most popular activation function.
+Its popularity arries because it works better with gradient descent.
+It takes less time to train with better accuracies than sigmoid.

 <div class="imgcap">
 <img src="/assets/dl/relu.png" style="border:none;width:50%">
 </div>